SirGnip/clyphx_clipqueue/README.md

 ### Known Issues
 - Very complex setup.
 Specific to Sunday Keys.
 Make more generic instructions.
-- If the `GNIP_SK_NEXT_PATCH` action is triggered and the cursor moves onto an empty clip with no name, patch selection will fail until you do a next/prev song.
+- If the `GNIP_CLIPQUEUE_NEXTSCRIPT` action is triggered and the cursor moves onto an empty clip with no name, patch selection will fail until you do a next/prev song.